kkew3/cdbm/README.md

 ## Requirements

-On Windows, Python package `colorama` is required.
+On Windows, Python package `colorama` is optionally required, for coloring the output of `cdbm -l`.

 Plus, on all platforms, command [`fzf`](https://github.com/junegunn/fzf) is required.